mjt320/OSIPI_CAPLEX/docs/contributionTutorial.md

 - `HYPERLINK`: this is the text visible on the button.

-For example, let's say I have an anchor that looks like<br>
+For example, let's say we have an anchor that looks like<br>
 `<a id="GRE model" href="#GRE model"></a>`<br>
-Here for my button to work, my `ID` becomes `'GRE model'`(1) and inside the anchor I provide the reference to this anchor using `href="#GRE model"` which is then accessed by the button.
+Here for the button to work, the `ID` becomes `'GRE model'`(1) and inside the anchor we provide the reference to this anchor using `href="#GRE model"` which is then accessed by the button.
 { .annotate }

 1. Please note that because `onclick=` accepts a string as a parameter, the `ID` uses `''` instead of `""` to signify a string input for `.getElementById(ID)`.